-- currently enrolled in a full-time accredited bachelor’s degree at a Canadian public university or college
+- Enrolled in a full-time accredited bachelor’s degree at a Canadian university or college.

 - Returning to full-time studies for the 2017-2018 academic year.

 - In excellent academic standing.

-Assets: Study or work experience outside of Canada (or plans to study abroad are considered assets
+Assets: Study or work experience outside of Canada (or plans to go abroad) are considered assets.

-Note: employees of EDC and dependents of employees of EDC are not eligible.
+Note: EDC employees and their dependents are not eligible.

 Key Selection Criteria

-Scholarships are awarded by a selection committee who evaluates applications based on the following criteria:
+Scholarships are awarded by a selection committee who evaluates applications based on the following:

-- Demonstrated interest in pursuing a career or furthering studies in international business or business combined with environmental or sustainability studies
+- Demonstrated interest in pursuing a career in international business